Indi-Technology/submission-laravel/README.md

 6. Run npm install
 7. Run npm run dev
 8. Run php artisan serve
-9. php artisan storage:link (This command is written after adding an image in the article to create a storage folder in the public folder)
+9. Run php artisan storage:link (This command is written after adding an image in the article to create a storage folder in the public folder)